timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 # Build a time-series graph in Grafana
 A time-series graph is a line graph that plots points changing over time.
 It allows you to see trends and fluctuations in your data.
-It's usually plotted in 2 dimensions.
-The X axis represents time, and the Y axis represents the value of your data.
+It's usually plotted in two dimensions.
+The x-axis represents time, and the y-axis represents the value of your data.

 Because the time-series graph is the most common graph in Grafana, it's also